Insurgency: Cordesman and security

 This pillar most engages military commanders' attention, but of course military means are applied across the model, not just in the security domain, while civilian activity is critically important in the security pillar also ... all three pillars must develop in parallel and stay in balance, while being firmly based in an effective information campaign.

 Anthony Cordesman, while speaking of the specific situation in Iraq, makes some points that can be generalized to other nations in turmoil.
 Cordesman recognizes some value in the groupings in Samuel P. Huntington's idea of the clash of civilizations, but, rather assuming the civilizations must clash, these civilizations simply can be recognized as actors in a multinational world.
-In the case of Iraq, Cordesman observes that the burden is on the Islamic civilization, not unilaterally the West, if for no other reason that the civilization to which the problematic nation belongs will have cultural and linguistic context that Western civilization cannot hope to equal.
+In the case of Iraq, Cordesman observes that the burden is on Islamic civilization, not unilaterally the West, if for no other reason that the civilization to which the problematic nation belongs will have cultural and linguistic context that Western civilization cannot hope to equal.

 The heart of strengthening weak nations must come from within, and that heart will fail if they deny that the real issue is the future of their civilization, if they tolerate religious, cultural or separatist violence and terrorism when it strikes at unpopular targets, or if they continue to try to export the blame for their own failures to other nations, religions, and cultures.

 Asymmetric and irregular conflicts

 Asymmetric conflicts (or irregular conflicts), as the emerging type of insurgencies in recent history, is described by Berman and Matanock in their review as conflicts where "the government forces have a clear advantage over rebels in coercive capacity."
-In this kind of conflicts, rebel groups can reintegrate into the civilian population after an attack if the civilians are willing to silently accept them.
+In this kind of conflict, rebel groups can reintegrate into the civilian population after an attack if the civilians are willing to silently accept them.
 Some of the most recent examples include the conflicts in Afghanistan and Iraq.
-As the European countries intervenes in the conflicts, creating asymmetry between the government forces and rebels, asymmetric conflict is the most common form of subnational conflicts and the most civil conflicts where the western countries are likely to be involved.
+As European countries intervene in the conflict, creating asymmetry between the government forces and rebels, asymmetric conflict has become the most common form of subnational conflict and civil conflict where western countries are likely to be involved.
 Such interventions and their impacts can be seen in the NATO operation in Libya in 2011 and the French-led intervention in Mali in 2013.

 Berman and Matanock suggested an information-centric framework to describe asymmetric conflicts on a local level.
 Three parties are involved in framework: government forces, rebels and civilians.
-Government forces and rebels attack each other and may inadvertently harm civilians whereas civilians can anonymously share local information with government forces, which would allow government forces to effectively use their asymmetric advantage to target rebels.
-Taking the role of civilians in this framework into consideration, the government and rebels will divert resources to provide services to civilians so as to influence their decision about sharing information with the government.
+Government forces and rebels attack each other and may inadvertently harm civilians, whereas civilians can anonymously share local information with government forces, which would allow government forces to effectively use their asymmetric advantage to target rebels.
+Taking the role of civilians in this framework into consideration, the government and the rebels will divert resources to provide services to civilians so as to influence their decision about sharing information with the government.

-The framework is based on several assumptions:
+This framework is based on several assumptions: